99designs/gqlgen/docs/content/reference/field-collection.md

 > Note
 >
-> `CollectFieldsCtx` is just a convenience wrapper around `CollectFields` that calls the later with the selection set automatically passed through from the resolver context.
+> `CollectFieldsCtx` is just a convenience wrapper around `CollectFields` that calls the latter with the selection set automatically passed through from the resolver context.